augustbleeds/ethereum-fullstack-tutorial/README.md

+# Notes
+The main branch includes the code for local hardhat network deployment.
+The ropsten branch is just for the part of the assignment (greeting section) which was deployed on the Ropsten network.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.